ishakgunacar/Group-2-Project3/README.md

 Another consideration we had was for the user that didn't know what they wanted to watch and didn't want to waste time looking through their various "watch lists".
 This was a logistical concern for the user that may only have thrity minutes to an hour to relax at night before going to bed.

 # Section 2: Scope
+The intention of our project was to create an app that the user could utilize to get a movie recommendaiton by inputting a general sentiment.
+Ideally this would have been the base for software that would be made available to the general public on an online browser and as a cellular OS app.

+Although the group fell short of making a working model, we are still confident that we have created a solid proof of concept for how the model would work.

+Once we trained the model on the current data set (which only included films up to 2013) we could add up-to-date data with current films, as well as data for films from foreign markets.

 # Section 3: Data Collection

 # Section 4: Data Cleaning